 “There's no machine learning model that can solve everything.
 In the end, it's the human who has to decide, but PFS gets pretty close.”

 –EVP of Revenue Cycle, Northeast Health System

-PFS Group operates a <#>-person customer service center out of our headquarters in Houston, TX, in addition to three other locations across the continental U.S. Our clients are large health systems collectively representing $3B in outstanding A/R.
+PFS Group operates a customer service center of over 500 people out of our headquarters in Houston, TX, in addition to three other locations across the continental U.S. Our clients are large health systems collectively representing $3B in outstanding A/R.

 As we continue to grow with our success in customer service-fueled revenue enhancement and conversion, outbound call volume rose as a result of increasing demand for our services.
 In our early days, while we were still growing into our telephony infrastructure, our outbound dialing strategy involved regularly calling every one of our patients.
 In the process, we misallocated resources by contacting patients who either had no intention or ability to pay their bill.
 Coupled with growing demand outpacing our ability to add manpower or resources, the cost to run outbound campaigns steadily rose while the profitability of each outbound call remained uncertain.